RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 Unfortunatelly, Swagger is adding the authorization header for all endpoints, even for those which authorization is not required.

 ![image](https://github.com/RobertoFreireFerrazPassos/WeatherWebAPI/assets/41349878/6395e800-c583-49cb-b262-3f46e4d33b02)

+- Endpoint GET: /api/weather

+The requirement is to get the weather conditions of the country where the user is registered in our system.

+Since this endpoint uses Basic Authorization, we don't need to pass /{username} in url.

 ## Resiliency tests